Sole designer partnered with my manager, a product manager, a content designer, and a dev team.

 To show a bot testing experience that gives clarity, visibility, and transparency to the bot maker of what's happening behind the scenes with AI.

 Around early 2023, the tech industry was hit pretty hard with the economic climate due to the pandemic and surrounding issues, including Microsoft.
-During this time, Microsoft was going around and figuring out that which products should be dissolved, consolidated, or laid off entirely, with a starting goal of 10,000 lay offs.
+In short, this project was a big gamble for PVA to become especially important at Microsoft.

 For the screens shown plus the video above, I was given only a work week and a half in total of time to pull this work together.
 Sure, the work-life-balance was absolutely non-exisitent during this time, but believed that the concept came out crisp and clean and as good as I could give it with the short amount of time and lack of research given.
-It was used as a leveraging tool to allow the product team (and design team for PVA) to continue existing as a whole and keep their jobs.
-A true last effort.
+It succeeded in earning PVA an important spot at the Microsoft table, eventually changing itself to Microsoft Copilot Studio.

 Some notes on research